LeMeteore/literate-pancake/article.md

 # III.
 Methods and materials
 ## III.1.
 Methods
 The taking care of patients is made by interrogation of patient, physical exam and the proposition of treament.
+When the patient arrived to hospital at emercency room, the practitioners will
 ## III.2.
 Materials
 We use Unified Modeling Language (UML) for describing and design the process of patient taking care by physician in inpatient room.
 Mysql will be used to store data which are collected by the system.